aadharsh0428-prog/Energy-Efficiency-MVP/README.md

     ```

 4. **Access the app**:
     Once the app is running, open your browser and navigate to `http://localhost:8501`.
 The home page will provide background information on energy efficiency and renovation opportunities in Germany.
-You can then navigate to the MVP page to upload a CSV file for predictions.
+You can then navigate to the MVP page to upload the CSV file in the repository for predictions.

 ### CSV File Format